Python

 Troubleshooting and Debugging

-To help troubleshoot and debug issues with your application's telemetry, you can enable specific settings in the middleware.ini
+To help troubleshoot and debug issues with your application's telemetry, you can enable specific settings in the mw_tracker

-file or use environment variables.
-These settings allow you to export telemetry data to the console, save them to log files, or disable basic information logs.
+function or use environment variables.
+These settings allow you to export telemetry data to the console, save them to log files, or debug basic information logs.

 Toggling Basic Information Logs